qleml/icloud-slideshow/README.md

 5. **Customize the settings** in the `config/config.yaml` file to match your preferences and to specify your Apple ID email!

+To check if everything is working, you can manually start `./scripts/fetch_media.py` and then `./scripts/run_feh.py`!

 ---

 ## ⚙️ Customization